davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 ## Do not capture the HttpContext in background threads

-❌ **BAD** This example shows a closure is capturing the HttpContext from the Controller property.
-This is bad because this work item could run outside of the request scope and as a result, could lead to reading a bogus HttpContext.
+❌ **BAD** This example shows a closure is capturing the `HttpContext` from the Controller property.
+This is bad because this work item could run outside of the request scope and as a result, could lead to reading a bogus `HttpContext`.

 ```C#
 [HttpGet("/fire-and-forget-1")]